Healthy Food Access Tools

 I CAN Prevent Diabetes — This 12-month lifestyle change program is designed for people at risk for type 2 diabetes and delivered by trained Lifestyle Coaches.

-Simply Good Eating — Our Regional Educators provide classes, information, and presentations on healthy eating and active living, designed for low-income audiences.
+SNAP-Ed and EFNEP — Our SNAP-Ed Educators and Community Nutrition Educators provide classes, information, and presentations on healthy eating and active living, designed for low-income audiences.

 Cooking Matters® Minnesota — These courses empower families at risk of hunger with the skills, knowledge, and confidence to make healthy, delicious and affordable meals.